aros-development-team/AROS/arch/all-darwin/README.txt

 set up i386 build.
 There is currently no x86-64 Darwin-hosted, this is in my TODO list.
- If at some point you notice that configure started selecting x86-64 version, you may specify target explicitly:
+ If at some point you notice that configure started selecting x86-64 version, you may specify target explicitly.
+ Supported targets are:

+ darwin-arm
+ darwin-i386
+ darwin-ppc
+ darwin-x86_64

+ If you're cross-compiling (your host CPU differs from target CPU, for example you're building PPC AROS on i386 Mac), you'll likely have to specify gcc version explicitly.
+This is because Apple provides gcc binaries only with version suffix (for example ppc-apple-darwin10-gcc-4.2.1 instead of just ppc-apple-darwin10-gcc).
+This can be done using --with-gcc-version=x.y argument for configure.
+For example:

- ./configure --target=darwin-i386
+ ./configure --target=darwin-ppc --with-gcc-version=4.2.1

+ Currently only PowerPC and i386 versions are complete. x86_64 version is a work in progress.
+ARM version makes sense only for iOS variant (using --enable-target-variant=ios switch). iOS port is also a work in progress and is described separately.

- Native build is verified to be succesful using MacOS X v10.6 (Snow Leopard), + gcc 4.2.1 (bundled with MacOS) + i386-aros-binutils v2.20.1
+ Building on Mac is verified to be succesful using MacOS X v10.6 (Snow Leopard), + gcc 4.2.1 (bundled with MacOS) + aros-binutils v2.20.1
-+ i386-aros-gcc v4.4.2.

- Cross-compilation should be possible provided that you get i386-darwin-targetted crosstoolchain up and running.
-I haven't verified this.
++ aros-gcc v4.4.2.
+Cross-compilation on non-Mac should be possible provided that you get Darwin-targetted crosstoolchain up and running.
+I haven't tried this.

  2. RUNNING